Living Faith • Seeking Justice • Pursuing Peace

 Co-Directors

-Suzanne Everett, Barbara Niess May and Kara Shuell
+Suzanne Everett and Kara Shuell

 Economic Justice Project